HotPocketHPE/mhguide/mhguide.md

 This also works similarly to raw hitzones, with a few differences.

 Bad raw hitzones are often good elemental hitzones, while good raw hitzones can be either good or bad elemental hitzones.
 Unlike raw damage, most monsters are particularly weak to a certain element.
-Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the monster's armor.
+Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the resistances on the monster's armor.

 Unfortunately, beyond these generalizations, elemental hitzones are very difficult to guess in-game, so looking them up is highly recommended.

+# Basics of Armor and Skills

+## Skill Points

+Each piece of your armor gives you a number of points in at least one skill. **Every skill only activates with at least 10 points; having less than 10 points in a skill does nothing!**

+Some skills (like Attack) give additional benefits from having 15 or 20 points.

+Having -10 points in a skill will give the negative version of that skill.
+Some of these aren't so bad, while others are very dangerous!

+## Slots and Decorations

+Each piece of armor, your weapon, and your charm (in 3rd and 4th gen) all have 0 to 3 slots.
+These slots are used for decorations.

+Decorations are an additional source of skill points.
+Each one takes from 1 to 3 slots.
+The more slots a decoration takes, the more points it gives.

+## Brief Skill Overview

 # Hunting Fundamentals